 Why are custom hierarchies Date tables essential for analysis and reporting?
 Let’s explore this issue.
 The current article focuses on the essence of custom hierarchies and using them for viewing the data in a Power BI report.

-What is Hierarchy?
+What Is a Hierarchy?

 For example, if you look at the business organizational structure, you find the Managing Director (MD) on the top.
 Below the MD, there can be several heads of departments, such as Head of Sales, Head of Accounts, Head of HR, Head of IT, etc. Under the Head of IT, you will see the Program Manager, and below there will be the Lead Programmer, and so on.